Binary decision diagram: Complemented edges

 A reference to a BDD in this representation is a (possibly complemented) "edge" that points to the root of the BDD.
 This is in contrast to a reference to a BDD in the representation without use of complemented edges, which is the root node of the BDD.
 The reason why a reference in this representation needs to be an edge is that for each Boolean function, the function and its negation are represented by an edge to the root of a BDD, and a complemented edge to the root of the same BDD.
 This is why negation takes constant time.
 It also explains why a single leaf node suffices: FALSE is represented by a complemented edge that points to the leaf node, and TRUE is represented by an ordinary edge (i.e., not complemented) that points to the leaf node.

 For example, assume that a Boolean function is represented with a BDD represented using complemented edges.
 To find the value of the Boolean function for a given assignment of (Boolean) values to the variables, we start at the reference edge, which points to the BDD's root, and follow the path that is defined by the given variable values (following a low edge if the variable that labels a node equals FALSE, and following the high edge if the variable that labels a node equals TRUE), until we reach the leaf node.
 While following this path, we count how many complemented edges we have traversed.
 If when we reach the leaf node we have crossed an odd number of complemented edges, then the value of the Boolean function for the given variable assignment is FALSE, otherwise (if we have crossed an even number of complemented edges), then the value of the Boolean function for the given variable assignment is TRUE.

 An example diagram of a BDD in this representation is shown on the right, and represents the same Boolean expression as shown in diagrams above, i.e., $(\neg x_1 \wedge \neg x_2 \wedge \neg x_3) \vee (x_1 \wedge x_2) \vee (x_2 \wedge x_3)$.
-Low edges are dashed, high edges solid, and complemented edges are signified by a "-1" label.
-The node whose label starts with an @ symbol represents the reference to the BDD, i.e., the reference edge is the edge that starts from this node.
+Low edges are dashed, high edges solid, and complemented edges are signified by a circle at their source.
+The node with the @ symbol represents the reference to the BDD, i.e., the reference edge is the edge that starts from this node.